Intro

 Let’s say you

-wanted to store both a String
+wanted to store both a String and an Int in a list, you could use

-use the most recent ancestor type as the generic type of a List[Any]
+use the most recent ancestor type as the generic type of a List[Any].

 Another way to represent it would be to use a List[Either[String,

-, but this doesn’t scale for an arbitrary number of types.
+Int]], but this doesn’t scale for an arbitrary number of types.

 Instead, what you might do, is represent the list using a nested